mugekuskon/whatsapp-semantic-search/README.md

 A fully local Retrieval-Augmented Generation (RAG) pipeline that lets you ask questions about your WhatsApp chat history and receive grounded answers in Turkish.
 Built with hybrid search (BM25 + semantic vectors + cross-encoder reranking), a local LLM via Ollama and a Gradio web interface.

-> 💡 **Screenshot:** add a screenshot of the Gradio UI with a real query and answer here.

 ## Architecture